 Faculty Development Committee.
 This committee administers all faculty development funds, including those derived from the John J. Coss Memorial Fund.
-(See Chapter 4 for a description of the funds and guidelines.)
-The committee consists of three faculty members, representing each Division (elected by the full faculty) and elected to three-year terms, the three Division Chairs, and the Dean of the College.
+(See Section 4.3 for a description of the funds and guidelines.)
+The committee consists of three faculty members, representing each Division (elected by the full faculty) and elected to three-year terms; the three Division Chairs; and the Dean of the College.
 The Dean appoints the committee chair from among the faculty members.

 Financial Aid/Admissions Committee.
 This committee meets regularly to formulate, review, and revise financial aid and scholarship policies and serves as an advisory resource for the Office of Admissions in studying and formulating admissions policy and strategy for the College.
-Membership includes the Dean for Enrollment Management, the Director of Financial Aid, and three faculty members, one from each division, elected by the faculty for a term of three years.
-The committee is co-chaired by the Dean for Enrollment Management and a member of the faculty, and makes regular reports to the faculty.
+Membership includes the Dean for Enrollment Management and three faculty members, one from each division, elected by the faculty for a term of three years.